bourumir-wyngs/rs-opw-kinematics/README.md

 kinematic parameters and any joint offsets required to bring the paper's zero position (arm up in Z) to the manufacturer's position.
 Additionally, there are 6 "sign correction" parameters (-1 or 1) that should be specified if your robot's axes do not match the convention in the paper.

+Joint offsets must be finite and within ±2π radians (±360°), inclusive.
+Solver construction panics if any offset is outside this range or non-finite.

 For example, the ABB IRB2400 has the following values: